FallOutChonny/react-starter-boilerplate/README.md

 ## Features

-I put these popular react/redux ecosystem libraries together and already set up.
+I put these popular and widely used react/redux ecosystem libraries together and already set up in this project.

 * immutable.js
 * react